the-teachingRSE-project/competencies/competencies.md

 We define this as a certain quality of analytical thinking that enables an RSE to form a mental model of a piece of software in a specific environment.
 Using that, an RSE should be able to make predictions about a software's behaviour.
-This is a required skill for common tasks like debugging, profiling, designing good tests, or predicting user interaction.
+This is a required skill for common tasks like debugging, profiling, optimising, designing good tests, or predicting user interaction.

 ## The research skills